alvaromago/alvaromago/README.md

 ### Hi there 👋

 🙌 I'm currently studying Web Development.
+In the next months I'll learn JavaScript & PHP Languages I Can Use = {Java, HTML, CSS, MySQL}

 ### 🗣️ About Me:

-- 🧠 I’m currently learning Java, JavaScript & SQL
+- 🧠 I’m currently learning Java, JavaScript % SQL
-- 📚 I will also study PHP & Python
+- 📚 I will also study C & Python
 - 📫 You can reach me at: aalvaromago@gmail.com
 - ⚡ Fun fact: I love motorsport 🏎️💨